stevsmit/extract-modules-with-vale/README.md

 # Extract Modules from assemblies

-Two scripts are provided in this repository:

-1. The `extract-modules-with-vale.sh` script extracts AsciiDoc modules from assemblies and runs [Vale](https://vale.sh/) to lint them using the **AsciiDocDITA** style package.
-It prints results to the terminal and saves a per-assembly `_MODULES.txt` report in the extract-modules-with-vale folder.
-Use this option if you want to run Vale on all modules at one time and save the results in a .txt file.
-2. The `multi_dir_extract_openshift_modules.sh` script ONLY extracts modules from assemblies, and saves a modules-per-assembly.txt report in the folder.
-Use this option if you do want to run Vale manually on individual modules or assemblies.
+The `multi_dir_extract_openshift_modules.sh` script extracts modules from assemblies, and saves a _MODULES.txt report in the folder.
+After the _MODULES.txt report has been created in the `extract-modules-with-vale` folder, you can run Vale manually on the assembly and the list of modules returned to generate the list of errors that must be resolved for migration.

 ---

-Either option works, but note that if you use the `multi_dir_extract_openshift_modules.sh` script, you must run Vale manually on the assembly and the list of modules returned to generate the list of errors.
-I think this option is cleaner.

 ## Contents

-- `extract_modules_with_vale.sh` — extracts and lints all assemblies and modules within that assembly.
-Returns the *AsciiDocDITA* results in both the terminal and in a .txt file.
-- `multi_dir_extract_openshift_modules.sh` - extracts only modules from assemblies and saves them in a modules-per-assembly.txt report.
-Must use Vale separately.
+- `multi_dir_extract_openshift_modules.sh` - extracts modules from assemblies and saves them in a _MODULES.txt report.
-- `.vale.ini` — Vale configuration (included in this repo)
+- `.vale.ini` — Vale configuration with the `asciidoc-dita-vale` tool configuration.
 ---

 ## Prerequisites